Umanginigam/Mindly/README.md

 ## **Features**

-Emotion Detection: The chatbot uses emotion detection powered by DistilRoBERTa to understand user emotions and provide appropriate responses.
+Emotion Detection: The chatbot uses emotion detection powered by DistilRoBERTa to understand user emotions.

+Response: The Gpt2 model is used to respond.

 Diagnosis Test: Users can take mental health diagnosis tests to better understand their emotional and psychological well-being.